benjystanton/benjystanton.github.io/index.md

 ---
-layout: default
+layout: page
-title: Benjy Stanton – User experience designer
+title: My name is Benjy and I’m a user experience designer
 ---

-# My name is Benjy and I’m a user experience designer

 I'm the lead user experience designer on the Office for National Statistics (ONS) website.
 Check out the [ONS digital blog](http://digitalblog.ons.gov.uk/).